orajhan-zz/accessingobject/README.md

 If this application is running in OCI compute, you can add NSG to only allow the specific IPs to access this application. https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Concepts/networksecuritygroups.htm

+If you use request-par.py, it also access to object only from source IP you defined in network source.